yassirH9/LNDMonumentsAPI/README.md

 # LNDMonumentsAPI

-An api to consult the most visited monuments in Las Palmas de Gran Canaria together with information about them such as visiting hours, etc.
+LNDMonumentsAPI is an api used to transmit tourist information to a possible app, which would show information and points of interest of the island of Las Palmas de Gran Canaria to possible tourists.

 -----------------------------------------------------------------------------------------------------------------------------

 ### Example of information used in the APP-API
 ```
 <row _id="1">